cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 #### Adopt a short, unique top-level package name

-Top-level packages should adopt a short name that is unlikely to collide with other names in common usage.
+Top-level packages should adopt a short name that is known to not collide with other names in common usage within the Cosmos ecosystem.
 In the near future, a registry should be created to reserve and index top-level package names used within the Cosmos ecosystem.

 #### Limit sub-package depth